groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Lower machine waiting for the upper machine](en/init11.png)

-The main reason for seeing this screen could be that the upper machine has not been started.
+The main reason to see this screen could be that the upper machine has not been started.
 However, the network interconnection between the two machines could also be at fault.

 In the initial phase, there is no SSH key for SSH without a password.
 So the privileged